 Advertisement|Remove ads.

-Ford Motor Co (F) drew investor attention premarket on Thursday as it looks to reshape its EV battery strategy.
-The automaker announced it exited the BlueOval SK joint venture, a $9.6 billion Department of Energy-backed project, while simultaneously taking ownership of two Kentucky battery plants.
+Ford Motor Co (F) drew investor attention premarket on Thursday after the automaker announced it had exited the BlueOval SK joint venture, a $9.6 billion Department of Energy-backed project, while simultaneously taking ownership of two Kentucky battery plants.

 Ford stated that the loan assumed by the company has an annual interest rate of 4.814%, and quarterly interest-only payments are required through January 15, 2030.